 3. Vendor Central vs. Seller Central: The Support

-If you are looking to associate with Amazon in a way that it supports you when something goes wrong, then Seller Central is the way to go.
+If you are looking to associate with Amazon in a way that supports you when something goes wrong, then Seller Central is the way to go.
 If you are going to become a Vendor Partner, good luck in getting that feature.

 In Vendor Central, there is nothing.
 Also, you get more flexibility with Seller Central while updating your product listings.
 This includes changing product titles, bullet points, descriptions, images, and so on.